fadden/CiderPress2/README.md

 ## Getting Started ##

 [ TODO ]

+The GUI application is usable but incomplete.
+There are some significant differences from the original CiderPress, noted in the [release notes](CiderPress2-notes.txt).

 See [the manual](cp2/Manual-cp2.md) for instructions on using the command-line "cp2" tool.
 You will need a command shell for your system, such as Terminal for the Mac, or PowerShell